Brendan Clouston: Personal life

-Brendan is a longtime sailor, beginning with many singlehanded adventures in an around Norman's Woe, as a teenager.
-At 18, he spent a year on the school ship Antarna, where he made lifelong friends.

-He and his wife Judy moved to the UK from Denver, Colorado some time before 2000.
 They lived at Chedington Court, Chedington, Dorset, England, having bought the former hotel in 1997 for £1.2 million.
 Clouston also purchased two coach houses and the former vicarage of the village in an attempt to recreate the original estate.
 Clouston also bought himself the title of Baron of Dunure, which was printed on his letterhead in 1998.

 In 2003, he bought the 546 acre Eilean Aigas island estate in Scotland, and put it up for sale in 2012 with an asking price of £15 million.
 It sold in 2015 for £3 million.
 He now lives in the Channel Islands.